Seokguram

 Seokguram is a hermitage and part of the Bulguksa temple complex in Gyeongju, South Korea.
 It and Bulguksa are both on the mountain Tohamsan, although the two are separated by distance of around 3 km.
 The grotto overlooks the East Sea and rests 750 meters above sea level.
-In 1962, it was designated the 24th National Treasure of South Korea.
+In 1962, it was designated as a National Treasure of South Korea.
 In 1995, Seokguram was added to the UNESCO World Heritage List together with the Bulguksa Temple.
 It exemplifies some of the best Buddhist sculptures in the world.

 The Seokguram Grotto is said to have been built by Kim Daeseong and originally called Seokbulsa.
-Construction began in either 742 or 751, during the cultural peak of the kingdom Unified Silla.
+Construction began in 751, during the cultural peak of the kingdom Unified Silla.
 The grotto was completed by the Silla court in 774, shortly after Kim's death.

 The grotto is currently one of the best known cultural destinations in South Korea.
 A viewing of the sunrise over the sea, which is visible from near the seated Buddha's perch, is especially popular.

 Architecture

 The tradition of carving the image of Buddha in stone, holy images, and stupas into cliff walls and natural caves began in India, for the drawing of their own gods into rock to make statues.
 This practice was transferred to China and then Korea.
 The geology of the Korean Peninsula, which contains an abundance of hard granite, is not conducive to carving stone images into cliff walls.

 The basic layout of the grotto includes an arched entrance which leads into a rectangular antechamber and then a narrow corridor, which is lined with bas-reliefs, and then finally leads into the main rotunda.
 The centerpiece of the granite sanctuary is a Buddha statue seated in the main chamber.
 The identity of the Buddha is still debated.
 The Buddha is seated on a lotus throne with legs crossed.
 The Buddha is surrounded by fifteen panels of bodhisattvas, arhats and ancient Indian gods in the rotunda and is accompanied by ten statues in niches along the rotunda wall.
-Forty different figures representing Buddhist principles and teachings are in the grotto.
+Forty different figures representing Buddhist principles and teachings are in the grotto, although only 38 remain today.
 The grotto was built around these statues to protect them from weathering.
 The ceiling of the Seokguram Grotto is decorated with half moons; the top is decorated with a lotus flower.
 Silla architects used symmetry and apparently employed the concept of the golden rectangle.

 The grotto is shaped by hundreds of different granite stones.
 No mortar was used in its construction; the structure is held together by stone rivets.
 The construction of the grotto also utilized natural ventilation.
-The dome of the rotunda is 6.84 meters to 6.58 meters in diameter.
+The rotunda has a circular floor plan beneath a hemispherical ceiling; because the circle is slightly irregular, its diameter measures up to 6.8 meters at the widest and as little as 6.58 meters depending on the point of measurement.

 The Seokguram Grotto is symbolic of a spiritual journey into Nirvana.
 Pilgrims were to start at Bulguksa or at the foot of Tohamsan, a holy mountain to the Silla.